RuoHan-Chen/VanderbiltBlockchain2024Project/README.md

 ## Step 3: Copy Improved Code
 - After successfully completing the project, replace the tutorial code with the the code on this repo.
-- I added some functionality like with withdrawing and how it ends
+- I added some functionality with withdrawing and how it ends

 ## Step 4: Add New Functionality
 - Add additional features to the project, such as: